This documentation is intended as a text guide to accompany the second video in the 'Getting Started' set of videos.

 Ensure your Monkey head is selected and then press "Numpad ." to focus on your monkey

 NOTE: If you don't have a Numpad, go to the edit drop-down in the top left corner of Blender's interface.
 Enter the preferences menu.
 Choose input.
 From here, go to the keyboard section and tick 'Emulate Numpad'.
+Your main 1-0 keys will act as the numpad ones (useful for laptops)

 In order to get our ViewPort back to the center (where the green and red lines cross) we can move our viewport through what is called "Panning"